Eazymov/vue-mce/README.md

 ## initialValue

-VueMce monitors changes in initialValue and updates tinymce content when initialValue changes
+VueMce monitors changes in initialValue and updates tinymce content when initialValue changes.
+Has priority over the `value` prop.

 ```html
 <template>